raspberrypilearning/green-goals/en/step_2.md

 --- /task ---

-You will be programming the **Main Panda** sprite to walk through each of the five Green Goal backdrops.
+In this step you will be programming the **Main Panda** sprite to walk through each of the five Green Goal backdrops.

 --- task ---